dsbowen/hemlock/docs_md/tutorial/first_project.md

 ### Modifications if not using the template

-If you didn't use the hemlock template, create a new python3 jupyter notebook and enter the following in the first cell:
+If you're not using the hemlock template, create a new python3 jupyter notebook and enter the following in the first cell:

 ```python
 from hemlock import push_app_context